Contents

 - Any items assigned to "you" for review and sign off because you are a provider

-The Outstanding Items queue also appears at the top of the patient's chart and is outlined in blue.
+The Outstanding Items queue only appears at the top of the patient's chart and is outlined in blue.
 The Outstanding Items queue will appear under the Requiring Action queue if the Requiring Action queue is visible.

 Items under Outstanding Items are open items in the patient's chart that are either